christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 # 📄 Security Report Generation

-The Python analysis was extended to generate a security report.
+The Python analysis was extended to generate an analyst-readable security report.

 The report file was:

 ```text
 phase13-security-report.txt
 ```

-The report summarized the analyzed security-event information in a format that could be reviewed independently of the Python script.

 The workflow became: